A Chemist Lifting with Extreme Precaution the Cuticle of a Grand Piano: Wagner's antisemitism and Dalí's complicated relationship with Judaism

 Even prior to Hitler's rise to power, Wagner was a well-known racist and antisemite.
 As German author Jens Malte Fischer once quipped, "If you didn't know in the 1870s and 1880s that Wagner was a staunch anti-Semite, then you must have been pretty much deaf and blind."

 Dalí's perennial obsession with Wagner – in addition to explicit Hitlerian iconography in some of his later works, such as in The Enigma of Hitler – led many to believe that Dalí himself harbored antisemitic views or had fascist sympathies.
 In addition to his love of Wagner and several fascist allusions in his paintings, Dalí publicly revealed several of his mystical, homoerotic fever dreams about Hitler: just before World War II, Dalí mused that “I often dreamed of Hitler as a woman” and later in his autobiography confessed that "Hitler turned me on in the highest."
 Dalí's fellow Surrealists, a group composed almost entirely of politically active Communists and anti-fascists, were not amused with these antics.
-Finally, one of their prominent members, Andre Breton, accused Dali of glorifying Hitler, and promptly expelled him from the group.
+Finally, one of their prominent members, Andre Breton, accused Dalí of glorifying Hitler, and promptly expelled him from the group.

 This explicit fascist iconography and bizarre dalliance with Hitler, however, seemingly juxtaposes Dalí's relationship with Judaism in his later years.
 Dalí produced a surprising, yet remarkable corpus of Jewish works that differs widely from his other work.
 In 1968, Dalí produced a series of 25 lithographs entitled Aliyah, the Rebirth of Israel to celebrate the 20th anniversary of Israel's independence – Aliyah is a Hebrew word that literally means "migration to the land of Israel."

 David R. Blumenthal, Professor of Judaic Studies at Emory University, described the paintings in the following way:

 In spite of his having no inner connection with Zionism, Israel, and Judaism, Dali captured the spirit of the rebirth of the Jewish people in its homeland with remarkable focus (and, of course, remarkable skill).
 Thus, he captures the dryness of the land before the creation of the National Water Carrier and the richness of the land after its inauguration.
 Thus, too, he captures the victory and also the heavy price that was paid to give re-birth to the Jewish people in its homeland.
 He also has strong echoes of the Holocaust and Jewish religious symbols in this set of paintings and lithographs.